 Given how scary even non-haunted dolls can be, the idea of specifically seeking out and paying $150 for a potentially possessed toy can seem odd.
 But according to Kathryn Blowers-McNamara—who runs FugitiveKatCreations, which sells vintage and upcycled items but specializes in antique and haunted dolls—people seek them out for various reasons.
 Some buyers are looking for the fun of ghost-hunting, while others have more emotional motivations.

-“I get a lot of customers who have lost someone and are trying to figure out how to communicate with them,” she tells Mental Floss in an email.
+“I get a lot of customers who have lost someone and are trying to figure out how to communicate with them,” she told Mental Floss in an email in 2021.
 “I get a lot of mothers who have lost a child.”

 How to Tell If a Doll Is Haunted